LSEG-API-Samples/Article.DataLibrary.Python.Xlwings/README.md

 ## <a id="overview"></a>Overview

+**Update February 2025**: There is a new and improve [LSEG Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) (Data Library version 2) available now.
+Please find more detail on [Essential Guide to the Data Libraries - Generations of Python library (EDAPI, RDP, RD, LD)](https://developers.lseg.com/en/article-catalog/article/essential-guide-to-the-data-libraries) article.

 With the rise of Data Scientist, Financial coder or, Trader (aka Citizen Developers) and rapid growth of [Jupyter](https://jupyter.org/) application, the main target of every Citizen Developers are replacing [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) with Jupyter application (reference: [Jupyter is the new Excel](https://towardsdatascience.com/jupyter-is-the-new-excel-a7a22f2fc13a)).

 However, Excel is not obsolete and still be an important file format/application in the business.
 It is easy to distribute and non-IT people (especially your boss) can open it easily than setup Jupyter/Python environment.

 This example project contains a series of Jupyter Notebook and Python console applications that demonstrate how to export financial data and report from Python/Jupyter application to Excel report file using xlwings CE and xlwings PRO libraries.
-The demo application uses content from [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) via the ease-of-use [Data Library for Python](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-python) as an example of data set.
+The demo application uses content from [Delivery Platform (RDP)](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (formerly known as Refinitiv Data Platform) via the ease-of-use [Data Library for Python](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-python) as an example of data set.

 ## <a id="xlwings"></a>Introduction to xlwings